-Marijuana was subsequently subjected to countrywide prohibition under the Controlled Substances Act of 1970 (CSA), which established a scheduling system for substances regulated under federal law.
+Marijuana was subsequently subjected to countrywide prohibition under the Controlled Substances Act of 1970 (CSA), which established a schedule for substances regulated under federal law.
 Marijuana is currently a Schedule I drug under the CSA, which defines Schedule I drugs as substances that have “no currently accepted medical use in the United States, a lack of accepted safety for use under medical supervision, and a high potential for abuse."
 Other substances under Schedule I include heroin, LSD, and peyote.

 Despite the treatment of marijuana under federal law, in 1996 California became the first state in the U.S. to pass legislation permitting a medical marijuana program.
 Since then, more than 30 states and the District of Columbia have passed legislation permitting so-called “comprehensive” medical marijuana programs, which typically allow qualifying patients to access marijuana and marijuana-related products.

 Since 2012 over a dozen states and the District of Columbia have passed legislation permitting anyone over the age of 21 to possess and use marijuana, subject to certain limitations.
 Most of those states also have or are developing regulations for a commercial market to support recreational marijuana sales.

 The THC in marijuana plants causes intoxication in a user.
 (THC levels in other hemp plants are typically so low that they cannot induce intoxication.)